arduino/help-center-content/content/Hardware Support/Nano Family/Nano-family-overview.md

 **Boards that operate on 5 V:**

 * Arduino Nano
 * Arduino Nano Every

 **Boards that operate on 3.3 V:**

 * Arduino Nano 33 BLE
 * Arduino Nano 33 BLE Sense
 * Arduino Nano 33 BLE Sense Rev2
 * Arduino Nano 33 IoT
 * Arduino Nano RP2040 Connect
 * Arduino Nano ESP32

 ---

 <a id="other-differences"></a>

 ## Other differences

 Besides the pinout layout, there are other visual differences in the Nano Family boards.

 **VUSB pads:**

-The Nano boards that operate on 3.3V have two VUSB pads on the back.
-These are meant to

 It is possible to [enable 5 V power on the VUSB or VBUS pin on Nano boards](https://support.arduino.cc/hc/en-us/articles/360014779679-Enable-5-V-power-on-the-VUSB-or-VBUS-pin-on-Nano-boards) that operate on 3.3V.
 On all of these boards (except the Nano ESP32), two VUSB pads must be shorted in order to enable the VUSB pin.
 On the Nano ESP 32, The VBUS pin is enabled by default and these two pads are not present.

 <table>
   <tr>